-\the terms of the loan to the related party match the bonds' tenure and coupon interests with a minimal margin.
+^{}The terms of the loan to the related party match the borrowings' tenure and coupon interests with a minimal margin.

-ECL provision on the related parties' dues for the year is USD 2 402k (2021: nil).
+Expected credit loss provision on the related party dues for the current year is nil.
+(2022: USD 2 402k)

-All related parties are wholly owned Glencore plc affiliates.
+The related party are wholly owned Glencore plc affiliates.

-10. OTHER CREDITORS
+11. OTHER CREDITORS